Diana-McCobb/LBG-REST-API/README.md

 If we created our lemon above and received the 201 status code and status test "created" we could then read all of the products and expect a status code of 200, status text of OK and a message body containing the lemon that we created.

 Alternatively, we could 'blabk box' system test by using the front end to create a new product and reading the page to make sure that the new product has been created.

+### User Acceptance Testing

+An example of a user acceptance test would be:

+*As a* user
+*when* I enter a product id into the update field *and* enter new information
+*I want* to be able to see that the product has updated.

+GIVEN that a user can access the front end of the API WHEN they enter a valid id into the update field
+AND they enter a name
+AND they enter a description
+AND they enter a price
+AND they click the PUT button
+THEN the updated product is visible on the page